Station Name: LISCARD & POULTON

 hoto by John Cochrane

-The site of Liscard & Poulton Station looking east towards Seacombe.
+The site of Liscard & Poulton Station looking east towards Seacombe in 2005.
 The station was situated just in front of the Bridge.
 Its booking office was on the left hand side of the picture at street level.

 P